Is Albania tap water drinkable?

 There are some taxi drivers in Albania, who try to overcharge foreign visitors.
 Therefore, it is always smart to take a metered taxi.
 Or as an alternative, you could ask the locals or your hotel for the correct price for your destination.

 Most of the foreign government websites, advice to avoid any demonstrations in Albania.
-In February 2019, there was a demonstration in the centre of Tirana, due to unhappiness with the government.
+In February 2019, there was a demonstration in the center of Tirana, due to unhappiness with the government.

 Although the demonstrations are usually peaceful, some violence has occurred in the past as well.
 And some people were injured, when the police was trying to control the crowds.